-The purpose of the exercise was to test, validate and implement existing plans for response during an Active Shooter scenario.
-The exercise was held in the Hospitality Center and lasted 3 hours.
-The exercise was followed by a hot wash discussion to go over the evaluator's observations and participants' questions.
+The purpose of the exercise was to test, validate and implement existing plans for response during an Active HAZMAT scenario.
+The exercise was held via Microsoft Teams and lasted 3 hours.
+The exercise was followed by an after-action discussion to go over the evaluator's observations and participants' questions.